Up to 70% discount! Contact your sales representative for more information. Offer ends 15 november 2020.

 Motor speed at 4.m/s is between 3400 to 4100 rpm.

 Motor speed at 6.5 m/s is between 3700 to 4500 rpm.

 This depends on the adapter used and the distance from tubes to the axis of the FastPrep.

 Q: My tubes leaked while using the FastPrep Instrument.
 Why?

 A: If the FastPrep Instrument is run at speeds higher than recommended, it is possible that the heavy ceramic spheres and cylinders can either crack the tubes or weaken the bottoms so that they break when spun.
 If working with samples that are difficult to lyse, run the FastPrep Instrument at the highest recommended speed for 20-30 seconds, place the tubes in an ice bath to cool, then process the samples again in the FastPrep Instrument.
 This can be repeated until lysis is complete.

-The tubes may also leak if there less than a 0.5 mL empty space inside the tube.
+The tubes may also leak if there is less than a 0.5 mL empty space inside the tube.
 During mechanical lysis, the temperature inside the tube rises, increasing the pressure, which can lead to tube failure.

 Q: Is it possible to isolate virus particles from animal tissues with the FastPrep System?

-A: Yes, using Lysing Matrix A tubes to induce the lysis of viruses together with the animal cells.
+A: Yes, Lysing Matrix A tubes can induce the lysis of viruses together with the animal cells.
 When the garnet sand is removed and the homogenization process is performed with one ceramic bead, the animal cells are lysed but not the virus, keeping the protein capsid intact.
 To perform this, set the FastPrep Instrument at a speed of 6.5 m/s for 20 seconds.
 Reference: Klempa B. et al. (2005) J.Clin.Microbiol.
 Vol 43(6); 2756-2763.

 Q: What setting is recommended for a successful homogenization of skin samples?